putbullet/printf/README.md

 # C - printf

 ## Description
-Create an simple exact replica of the printf function found in the C programming language.
-Using Variadic functions, structs, and multiple helper functions, the program we created will be able display inputed characters, strings, integers, and decimals (base 10).
-Whatever format specifier you use with the replica function, should display the same results when used by the actual printf function.
+Create a simple exact replica of the printf function found in the C programming language.
+Using Variadic functions, structs, and multiple helper functions, the program we created will be able to display input characters, strings, integers, and decimals (base 10).
+Whatever format specifier you use with the replica function should display the same results when used by the actual printf function.
 This project is to show an alternative method of creating your very own simple printf function in the C programming language.

 If successfully compiled and executed, the function should return the number of characters printed (excluding the null byte used to end output to strings).
 And if it fails, then the function should return a `(-1)` upon error and `"(null)"` if the string argument takes in NULL.
-If the format specifier is unkown, then the output would print out the format specifier as a string.
+If the format specifier is unknown, then the output will print out the format specifier as a string.

-The code was made to handle all the format specifiers, but because of the simplicity of our code, we only used 5 so far.
+The code was made to handle all the format specifiers, but because of the simplicity of our code, we have only used 5 so far.
 In the future, we will update the printf repository to handle more format specifiers.

-### Example of Format Specifierss
+### Example of Format Specifiers
-The program will replicate the effects of the listed % format specifiers as when used with printf.
+The program will replicate the effects of the listed % format specifiers when used with printf.

 Function name | Description | Format Specifier
 --- | --- | ---